microsoft/fluentui-react-native/packages/theming-react-native/README.md

 // Initializes the Default Theme with the 'TaskPane' platform theme, implicitly pulled from ThemingModuleHelper export const myThemeRegistry = createPlatformThemeRegistry('TaskPane');
+// Get the 'TaskPaneCard' theme from the ThemingModuleHelper const taskPaneCardTheme = ThemingModuleHelper.createPlatformThemeDefinition('TaskPaneCard');

-// Registers the platform's 'TaskPaneCard' theme as 'PlatformTaskPaneCard' myThemeRegistry.registerTheme(ThemingModuleHelper.createPlatformThemeDefinition('TaskPaneCard'), 'PlatformTaskPaneCard');
+// Registers it with the name 'PlatformTaskPaneCard' myThemeRegistry.registerTheme(taskPaneCardTheme, 'PlatformTaskPaneCard');

 export default function App() {
   return (